Actinomyces massiliensis: Applications

 Due to its relatively recent discovery, there is limited research on the specific impacts of A. massiliensis.
 Nonetheless, studies on Actinomyces in general, which may encompass A. massiliensis, offer valuable insights into potential areas of impact, particularly in clinical settings.
 Actinomyces and its associated species have, for a long time, been implicated in human infections, particularly those of the mouth, pharynx, distal esophagus, and genitourinary tract.
 Within the last 10 years, A. massiliensis has been detected in blood, and most Actinomyces bacteremias stem from oral sources.
 Moreover, bacteremia has been repeatedly observed in the aftermath of invasive dental procedures and in individuals experiencing gingivitis and periodontitis.
 When gums are inflamed and/or bleeding after surgery or in the cases of gingivitis and periodontitis, they provide an easy entry point for actinobacteria into the bloodstream.
 Evidence of this phenomenon is presented in blood samples of patients who have undergone tooth extractions without antibiotic prophylaxis.
 The increasing prevalence of Actinomyces species in infectious pathologies solidifies their clinical relevance and the need for further study on specific species' involvement.

 In 2024, the characterization of the oral-brain axis hypothesis has garnered attention, with one study suggesting that oral-specific bacteria, including associated metabolites, may contribute to the development of Alzheimer's Disease (AD).
 Focus was primarily isolated to periodontitis and subsequent "chronic subgingival microbial dysbiosis" as a potential contributor to AD development.
 That is, microbiota associated with periodontal disease may affect cognitive abilities by activating microglia and/or releasing metabolites.
 Additionally, being close to the cerebrum could encourage easier access by the oral microbiota in influencing brain diseases.
 Analysis of gingival crevicular fluid revealed 19 different metabolites that were significantly correlated with 5 abundant species present in subgingival plaque samples, one of them being A. massiliensis.
 These metabolite and species associations were further correlated with neurological/periodontal indices that served as a possible separator between AD patients and cognitively normal patients.
 Thus, recent evidence supporting the oral-brain axis indicates potential consequences regarding the subgingival microbial community in which A. massiliensis is an inhabitant.
-However, it is important to note that a lot is still unknown, and what is known is largely about correlation, not causation.
+However, a lot is still unknown, and what is known is largely about correlation, not causation.